Easy Peach Compote Topping

 Notes

-• If you prefer a thicker compote, mix 1 tablespoon of cornstarch and 1 tablespoon of water.
-Once thoroughly mixed and the cornstarch is dissolved, mix into the compote.
+Thicken: If you prefer a thicker compote, mix one tablespoon of cornstarch and one tablespoon of water.
+Once thoroughly combined and the cornstarch is dissolved, mix into the compote.

 Did you make this recipe?
 Please let me know how it turned out in the comments.